omidomidvari/omidomidvari/README.md

 then i learned js and html then... all of this started.
 =====
-so if you would like to help on any of my projects go and help me!
+so if you would like to help on any of my projects go and help me! by the way if you see me on kyptycmc or archmc, my name is hushedword.